 In 2017, Wade helped secure the release of Pedro Hernandez, a Bronx teenager unjustly caged on Rikers Island for over a year on unaffordable money bail, and in 2018 coordinated the Mass Bail Out action which freed over 100 people from wealth-based detention in New York over the course of just one month.
 His work has resulted in hundreds more being freed from pretrial incarceration across nearly a dozen states.

-His work has been featured by The New York Times, The Washington Post, The Wall Street Journal, The Guardian, Teen Vogue, CNN, MSNBC, Fox News, African Arguments, Al Jazeera, Americas Quarterly, and Just Security Blog among other outlets.
+His work has been featured by The New York Times, The Washington Post, The Wall Street Journal, The Guardian, CNN, MSNBC, Fox News, African Arguments, Al Jazeera, among many others.